KrishnenduGhosh/TB/README.md

 ## 6. Query Generation:
 '8_Query.py' generates the queries for the concepts based on their context and deficiencies.
 These queries are stored in '8_Query' folder.
 ## 7. Textbook Augmentation:
-A. Code '7_feature.py' extracts the features and stores them in 'rerank.txt' file under '7_Reranked' folder.

-B. The extracted features are combined with the the labels (relevant or not) from 'GS.txt' by code '7_L2R.py' and stores in 'L2R.txt'.
-Running linear regression models, the code '7_L2R.py' further detemines the weights for the features.

-C. The retrieved video lecture segments are reranked using code '7_rerank.py' where the learned weights are used.
-The reranked segments are stored in '7_Reranked' folder in JSON format and as 'RR.txt' in '8_Retrieved/trec-eval/test' folder in TREC suggested text format.
-## 8. Evaluation:
-A. The retrieved and reranked segmnets are shown to the annotators and their relevance are tagged.
-The gold standard is present in 'GS.txt' file.
-The file can be downloaded from https://drive.google.com/open?id=1sKfmBveCkUtaL_5cJqKG0li_z-c0wns4 .

-B. The code '8_eval.py' evaluates the retrieval and re-ranking performance.
-The '8_Result' folder is downloadable from https://drive.google.com/open?id=17-IxebyTtNsSXY98FfkTJWHK9goHhkOT which contains the folder 'trec-eval', providing the performance evaluation codes.

-# Run:
+For each query, '9_Retrieval.py' extracts the relvant augnmentations in the form of QA pairs and links them to the textbooks.
+These augmentations are stored in '9_Retrieval' folder in JSON format.
+These augmentations are shown to the annotators and asked to tag their relevance.
+This annotation is stored as 'GS_Augmentation.txt' (under folder 'GS' available at https://drive.google.com/drive/folders/1sbZoJzqcABbMce9uj1AojsQbDOqjCQaq?usp=sharing), made by combining 'GS1_Augmentation.txt' and 'GS2_Augmentation.txt.'

-## Prepare the pre-requisites:
+## Prereqisites:
-A. To run the above-mentioned codes, one needs a list of supporting files, as offered inside a 'lib' folder in the current directory.
-The 'lib' folder can be downloaded from https://drive.google.com/open?id=11PJ0Y-3RavS2F0B8lj247M5pK19fK11I.

-B. Geckodriver is also required.
-Download this from https://drive.google.com/open?id=1Mf92NT_MNV-z2ZXVkkuneIGw7hLoe8n1 and place in the current directory.
-Export it in PATH before running the codes.
+Here is a list of python libraries.
+Install them befoe running the codes: wikipedia-api whoosh tagme

-## Execute:
+## How to run:
-Finally, run 'main.py' which offers a menu-based control to execute each of the above-mentioned modules.
+Run 'main.py' which offers a menu-based control to execute each of the above-mentioned modules.
+If any of the required python libraries are not installed, associated errors will be generated.
+Install those libraries to run the codes successfully.

 # Contacts
 In case of any queries, you can reach us at kghosh.cs@iitkgp.ac.in